 \subsection{Carrier-doped excitonic insulators}

-The order parameter $\langle Q_{l}^{p} \rangle$ of a quantum liquid crystal is particle-hole pair condensation, which is analogous to exciton condensation in semimetals~\cite{Mott1961, Knox1963, Keldysh1965, Halperin1968, Halperin1968b}.
-The emergence of sLC textures associated with exciton condensation has been suggested previously in the (dynamical) mean-field analysis~\cite{Kunes2016, Geffroy2018, Nishida2019}.
-The sLC textures is associated with exciton condensation in the spin channel, which is stabilized in the presence of the Hund's coupling and pair hopping~\cite{Kaneko2014}.
-Furthermore, the pair field of exciton condensation can be imaginary when an inter-orbital hopping is suitably selected~\cite{Kunes2014, Kunes2016}.
+The order parameter $\langle Q_{l,x/y}^{a} \rangle$ of a quantum liquid crystal is a particle-hole pair condensation, which is analogous to an exciton condensation in semimetals~\cite{Mott1961, Knox1963, Keldysh1965, Halperin1968, Halperin1968b}.
+The emergence of sLC textures associated with an exciton condensation has been suggested previously in (dynamical) mean-field analysis~\cite{Kunes2016, Geffroy2018, Nishida2019}.
+The sLC textures are associated with an exciton condensation in the spin channel, which is stabilized in the presence of Hund's coupling and pair hopping~\cite{Kaneko2014}.
+Furthermore, the pair field of an exciton condensation can be imaginary when interorbital hopping is suitably selected~\cite{Kunes2014, Kunes2016}.

-Here, we numerically investigate sLC textures associated with exciton condensation in the spin channel.
+Here, we numerically investigate sLC textures associated with an exciton condensation in the spin channel.
 Our study is based on the two-orbital Hubbard model on a ladder lattice.
 In the SU(2)-symmetric form, it is given by the following Hamiltonian:

-where $c_{i,\gamma,\tau}^{\dag}$ is the electron creation operator at site $i$ with spin $\tau=\uparrow,\downarrow$ and orbital $\gamma=a,b$. $n_{i,\gamma}=\sum_{\tau}n_{i,\gamma,\tau}$ is the total charge density operator for orbital $\gamma$ at site $i$, where $n_{i,\gamma,\tau} = c_{i,\gamma,\tau}^{\dag} c_{i,\gamma,\tau}$.
+where $c_{i,\gamma,\tau}^{\dag}$ is the electron creation operator at site $i$ with spin $\tau\,(=\uparrow,\downarrow)$ and orbital $\gamma\,(=a,b)$. $n_{i,\gamma}=\sum_{\tau}n_{i,\gamma,\tau}$ is the total charge density operator for orbital $\gamma$ at site $i$, where $n_{i,\gamma,\tau} = c_{i,\gamma,\tau}^{\dag} c_{i,\gamma,\tau}$.